ruthmd/postman-pipeline/README.md

 # postman-pipeline

-### Multiple approaches to create a spark pipelines for data  ingestiona and querying
+### Multiple approaches to create spark pipelines for data ingestiona and querying

 ### Points to achieve
 - [x] Your code should follow concept of OOPS